Lucas Moura: Tottenham Hotspur

 On 31 January 2018, Moura signed a contract with Tottenham Hotspur until 2023 for a transfer fee of around £25 million.
 He made his debut for Tottenham in the 2017–18 UEFA Champions League match against Juventus on 13 February 2018, coming on as a late substitute in the match that ended in a 2–2 draw.
 He made his first start as well as scoring his first goal for the club in the FA Cup tie against Rochdale on 18 February 2018 that also finished 2–2.

 In the 2018–19 season, Moura scored his first Premier League goal on 18 August 2018 in Spurs' 3–1 win over Fulham.
 In the following match on 27 August 2018, he scored a brace against Manchester United as Tottenham won 3–0 in only their third away win at Old Trafford in 27 games.
 He scored his first Champions League goal for Spurs in the group round match against PSV.
-In the away match against Barcelona at Camp Nou, Moura scored a late equaliser after Barcelona took an early lead in the game.
+In the away match against Barcelona at the Camp Nou, Moura scored a late equaliser after Barcelona took an early lead in the game.
 The game ended 1–1, which sent Tottenham through into the knockout stage together with Barcelona.
 On 13 April 2019, he scored a hat-trick in the 4–0 win over Huddersfield Town.
 This was his first hat-trick in Europe and the first ever hat-trick scored at the new Tottenham Hotspur Stadium.

 On 8 May 2019, Moura scored a second half hat-trick in Tottenham's 3–2 victory over Ajax at the Johan Cruyff Arena in the second leg of their Champions League semi-finals.
 Spurs came back from 2–0 down on the night, and 3–0 down on aggregate to win on away goals.
 His third goal, in the 96th minute, sent his team into a Champions League final for the first time in their history.
-This performance led L'Équipe to award him a perfect 10 rating, making him the tenth ever player to be awarded a 10 rating by them.
+This performance led L'Équipe to award him a perfect ten rating, making him the tenth ever player to be awarded a ten rating by them.

 On 9 August 2019, Moura signed a new contract with Tottenham until 2024.
 He scored his first goal of the 2019–20 season on 17 August 2019, equalising against Manchester City within nineteen seconds of being introduced as a substitute.

 On 12 January 2023, it was announced that Moura's Spurs contract would not be extended.
 On 18 May, the club confirmed that he would depart in the summer.
 On 28 May, the last day of the Premier League season, Moura netted during stoppage time in an emphatic 4–1 win over Leeds United in his final game for the club.